An Ocean of Minutes: Summary

 At Polly's new job, she has no privacy but can make friends by sharing what little information she has.
 Her friends offer to let her live with them in an illegal encampment where workers squat in dilapidated houses.
 While Polly initially accepts the offer, she is offered a different opportunity from Noberto, the American landlord who was friendly to her at her previous job.
 He offers to marry and let her stay in his accommodations, pretending they are trying for a child.
 In exchange, he will help her find Frank.
 After he provides information that Frank searched for Polly thrice in 1993, 1995, and 1997, Polly accepts Noberto's offer.

 Polly and Noberto achieve peace together, but after a while, Noberto reveals that the fixer who was supposed to help him with the evidence of his marriage absconded with the paperwork.
 Noberto then attempts to rape Polly, hoping to impregnate her, but she can fend him off by hitting him over the head with a lamp.
 Believing she has killed him, Polly is wracked with guilt, but eventually, she learns Noberto is alive when she discovers that, using funds from the sale of his house, he has paid her way out of bondage and bought her a ticket to the U.S. to atone for his attempted rape.

 After making the voyage out of America, Polly is shocked to learn that, unlike America, the U.S. has a thriving, self-sufficient economy.
 Using the address Noberto gave her, she finally meets Frank but learns almost immediately that he did not wait for her and has a 14-year-old daughter.
 To Polly's relief, her aunt Donna is still alive and well-looked after, thanks to Frank, who has become rich from his ex-wife's money.
 Polly lives with Donna, grieving the loss of her life.

 On January 1, 2000, early in the morning, Polly goes to walk Donna's dog and runs into Frank, who admits he has been avoiding her out of guilt and shame.
 He reveals that he connected with his daughter's mother less than two years after Polly left and that while he attempted to search for Polly, his searches stopped due to the divorce proceedings with his ex-wife.
 The two get a hotel room, but Polly finds she cannot be sexually intimate with Frank and accepts that he is too different from the Frank of 1981.
-The two-part on more amicable terms.
+The two part on amicable terms.